How we are helping

 Afghanistan faces significant ongoing development challenges.
 Its human, physical, social and institutional infrastructure has been devastated by over three decades of war.
 More than a third of the population lives on less than USD1.25 a day.
 Only 17 per cent of women and fewer than half of men are literate, while more than 87 per cent of women experience some form of violence.
 Around 76 per cent of Afghanistan's population lives in rural areas, where low crop productivity and cyclical drought and flooding are persistent threats to livelihoods and food security.
 In an average year, 250,000 Afghans are affected by natural disasters.

-On 8 May 2018, Foreign Minister Bishop announced a new approach to humanitarian funding for Afghanistan and Pakistan, meeting the Prime Minister's 2016 UN Refugee Summit commitment to support refugees and internally displaced peoples and host communities.
+On 9 March 2018, then-Foreign Minister Bishop announced a new approach to humanitarian funding for Afghanistan and Pakistan, meeting the Prime Minister's 2016 UN Refugee Summit commitment to support refugees and internally displaced peoples and host communities.
 Protracted conflict and instability in the region has created one of the largest humanitarian crisis with over 15 million people in need of assistance in 2018.

 The Regional Humanitarian Strategy for Afghanistan and Pakistan ($60 million, 2018-2020) enhances the strategic focus, effectiveness and efficiency of Australia's humanitarian funding.
 We will strengthen the links between our humanitarian and development program priorities to focus on food security and community resilience, protection and essential health care for vulnerable groups including women and children.
 We will partner with the World Food Programme, UN Populations Fund (UNFPA) and UN Office for the Coordination of Humanitarian Affairs, (UNOCHA) to help address these immediate needs.

 Australia's aid program in Afghanistan focuses on achieving three strategic objectives, as outlined below and detailed in the DFAT Afghanistan Aid Investment Plan 2015-18.